 Tulum, Yucatán Peninsula, Mexico / 2012

-Contribution: In responding to the Maya request to help preserve their traditional and sustainable way of life, we are addressing the need for environmental justice for the Maya, the original people of this sacred, ancient land.
-With this campaign, TTF is raising global awareness of the Maya understanding for the need of interconnected balance between all Life on Earth and provide opportunities to experience a life-changing interaction with indigenous Maya children and Elders, with environmental activists and educators from around the world.
+In responding to the Maya request to help preserve their traditional and sustainable way of life, we addressed the need for environmental justice for the Maya, the original people of this sacred, ancient land.
+With this campaign, TTF raised global awareness of the Maya understanding for the need of interconnected balance between all Life on Earth and provide opportunities to experience a life-changing interaction with indigenous Maya children and Elders, with environmental activists and educators from around the world.

 Voices of the 13 Indigenous Grandmothers